-This means 95% of all fundraised money directly supports our charity objects of; family support; awareness; and funding research.
+This means 99% of all fundraised money directly supports our charity objects of; family support; awareness; and funding research.
 [Note: Voluntary Donations VS Fundraising Costs]

-FOP Friends donated a total for £110,000 to FOP research this charity year.
+FOP Friends donated a total of £130,000 to FOP research this charity year.

-The main beneficiary of FOP Friends is the FOP Research team at the University of Oxford who received £60,000 in research funding.
+The main beneficiary of FOP Friends is the FOP Research team at the University of Oxford who received the full £130,000 in research funding.
 Led by Professor Alex Bullock, the team is one of a small number of teams in the world, conducting research into FOP.
+This year's funding allowed the team to grow back to three dedicated staff and two support staff.